fall bliss salad

 • Blend!
 Add the chickpeas and coconut milk and blend until pureed.
 We used a large high speed blender, so the entire soup fit.
 If you have a standard blender, you’ll have to do it in batches.

-A unique ingredient in this vegan butternut squash soup helps it stay filling by giving it a boost of protein and fiber: chickpeas!
+A unique ingredient in this butternut squash soup helps it stay filling by giving it a boost of protein and fiber: chickpeas!
 Don’t worry if you’re not a chickpea fan.
 You’ll puree them right into the body of the soup, so the flavor is barely perceptible and the texture is non-existent.
 You can omit the chickpeas if you like, but we love adding a boost of nutrients and keeping the soup as filling as possible.

 What to serve with butternut squash soup